mwvgroup/Photometric-Classification/docs/source/getting_running/quick_start.rst

   - ``mwebv`` is never varied in any fit, and is fixed to the given value.
 If no value is given, the default value is 0.

-See the :ref:`lc-fitting` section for more information on how we fit targets.
+See the :ref:`lc-fitting` section for more information on how the pipeline handles light-curve fitting.

 Specifying Kwargs
 ^^^^^^^^^^^^^^^^^